LedMan-cmd/Python-Code/README.md

 # Python-Code
-Python Code for my testing
+Python Code for testing differenct methods and programs
+#